fuseainl/attendee/docs/zoom_oauth.md

 In your application, you should update the Zoom OAuth connection in your database to reflect the disconnected state.

 See the `/attendee-webhook` route in the [example app](https://github.com/attendee-labs/managed-zoom-oauth-example/blob/main/server.js) for an example implementation.

+## FAQ

+### Will my Zoom app stop working after February 23, 2026, if we don't use the onbehalf token?

+Yes, this is Zoom's [official deadline](https://developers.zoom.us/blog/transition-to-obf-token-meetingsdk-apps/).
+However, Attendee is in contact with Zoom and can request extensions for individual apps that are using Attendee.
+Please reach out on Slack if you need help getting an extension.

+### Why can't I delete the Zoom OAuth App credentials?

+We don't allow you to delete the Zoom OAuth App credentials if there are any Zoom OAuth connections associated with it.
+You will need to intentionally delete all the associated Zoom OAuth connections first.